 Working on commercial boats is a hazardous job, but it’s an extremely important part of our economy.
 Grueling boat work often involves weeks away from home, long or irregular shifts, and physically demanding work that takes its toll on your body.
 Given that, it should not come as a surprise that tendon and muscle injuries are relatively common amongst commercial boat workers.

-Have you sustained an injury while working aboard a commercial vessel?
+Have you sustained an injury while working aboard a commercial boat?
 Let the team at Fuquay Law Firm help you out.
 Call us at 251-219-0329 to schedule a consultation now.

 Commercial Boat Workers’ Demanding Tasks Strain the Body